Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 The time shift window extends from `now - MPD@timeShiftBufferDepth` to `now`.

+In the absence of `MPD@timeShiftBufferDepth` the start of the time shift window is `MPD@availabilityStartTime`.

 <figure>
 	<img src="Images/Timing/TimeShiftWindow.png" />
 	<figcaption>[=Media segments=] overlapping the time shift window may potentially be presented by a client, if other constraints do not forbid it.</figcaption>